codeshardlabs/user-feed-cdc/README.md

 - Provides durable storage of change events
 - Maintains strict ordering within partitions
 - Enables parallel processing through multiple partitions
-- Handles back-pressure and provides buffer capacity
 - Topics configured with appropriate retention and replication

-4. Kafka Consumer
+4. Polling System (Kafka Consumer)
 - Polls kafka topic for new message.
 - When we receive new message/event, it modifies the data according to the reqd. format.
 - Saves the data in cassandra DB.

 5. Cache Layer (Redis)
 - In-memory caching of frequently accessed feeds
-- Implements sliding window cache invalidation
 - Provides sub-millisecond read latency for hot data
-- Uses sorted sets for feed pagination
 - Falls back to Cassandra for cache misses

-6. Storage Layer (Apache Cassandra)
+6. Sink System (Apache Cassandra)
 - Log-Structured Merge (LSM) tree based storage
 - Optimized for high-throughput writes
 - Partitioned by user_id for efficient reads